panva/node-oidc-provider/docs/README.md

 ### ttl

-description: Expirations for all token types.
+description: Expirations for various token and session types.
 The value can be a number (in seconds) or a synchronous function that dynamically returns value based on the context.

 _**recommendation**_: Do not set token TTLs longer then they absolutely have to be, the shorter the TTL, the better.
 Rather than setting crazy high Refresh Token TTL look into `rotateRefreshToken` configuration option which is set up in way that when refresh tokens are regularly used they will have their TTL refreshed (via rotation).
 This is inline with the [OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13)